 Many international schools worldwide follow the IB programmes, and this allows pupils to transfer between these schools with relative ease.
 The IB programmes focus on rigorous academics and blend these with holistic opportunities for students to develop and blossom in performing and visual arts, athletics and student leadership, and by providing service to their local and global communities.

 Parents wanting to learn what opportunities ISB offers their children can visit the school and talk to teachers on 17th May, when ISB is holding its next “Open Day” event

 What diploma can students obtain?
-Are your diplomas accepted by other schools?
+Do other schools accept your diplomas?

 How do you maintain the high quality of the education you provide?

-– In addition to our own internal continuous review and revision of our programmes and practises, we also engage in authorisation reviews from the IBO and our accrediting agencies in Europe and North America.
+– In addition to our internal continuous review and revision of our programmes and practices, we also engage in authorisation reviews from the IBO and our accrediting agencies in Europe and North America.
 We are accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
-While the IB monitors curriculum and instruction, CIS and NEASC also examine our finances, facilities, governance and legal structures, and all other matters pertaining to high quality international education.
-By meeting or exceeding the standards and expectations that are explicitly listed and evaluated by visiting teams, and which are part of the re-authorisation and re-accreditation process, we provide assurances to all of our stakeholders that we continuously review, revise and improve our high standards.

 The vast majority of ISB graduates obtain the IB Diploma, which universities view as a sign of success in a challenging academic environment